cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 - [search result](https://htmlpreview.github.io/?https://github.com/aarneranta/chalmers-advanced-python/blob/main/labs/lab3/examples/show_route.html)

 Unlike the official app, ours will not have access to the actual timetables, but just to the distances and times as defined in Labs 1 and 2.
-This is of course a severe simplification — but, on the other hand, our app will be usable for any transport system that can be represented by the class `TramNetwork`.
+This is of course a severe simplification, but on the other hand, our app will be usable for any transport system that can be represented by the class `TramNetwork`.
 Clicking on the created map will give access to actual traffic information from Västtrafik.